2009 @Cabernet Sonoma County Reserve

 California: Sonoma County

-We wanted to give our Operatives a little relief on Tax Day, and WOW, did we find a wallet-friendly gem.
-Today’s Deerfield Ranch Winery 2009 @Cabernet Sonoma County Reserve drinks like a $50+ Napa Cab, but at just $22.99, you won’t have to worry about dipping into that refund for this one!
+Today’s Deerfield Ranch Winery 2009 @Cabernet Sonoma County Reserve drinks like a $50+ Napa Cab, but at just $24.99, you won’t have to worry about dipping too far into your bank account for this one!

 Today’s wine comes from Operative (and Agent!) favorite Deerfield Ranch.
 We have consistently been blown away by their wines, and today’s Cab is most certainly no different.
 Full of rich dark fruit, sweet terroir, and subtle dark spice, today’s wine had us eagerly reaching for more.
-A few members of our tasting panel were absolutely shocked that such a fantastic wine was available for under $25.
+A few members of our tasting panel were absolutely shocked that such a fantastic wine was available for just $24.99.

 Inky scarlet at the heart of the glass, with a very slight hint of lighter red at the edge of the glass.